 Don't drive under the influence of drink or drugs when leaving the Festival.
 For more information visit www.brake.org.uk.

-Glastonbury Festival operates a 'Challenge 21’ policy.
-If you look under 21, you will not be served alcohol unless you are wearing an over 18 wristband.
-Over 18 wristbands will be available from campsite stewards, on presentation of a valid form of photo ID.
+The Festival operates a 'Challenge 21’ policy for alcohol sales.
+If you look under 21, you will not be served alcohol unless you can prove you are over 18 – by presenting ID, or by wearing a ‘Challenge 21' wristband.
+These will be available from the Property Lock-ups on site, on presentation of a valid form of photo ID.
 The following are acceptable forms of ID:

 - Valid Passport

-- If you don't want to bring your passport or driving license, use a PASS ID.
+- If you don't want to bring your passport or driving licence, use a PASS ID.
 See http://www.pass-scheme.org.uk/ for details.